OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **c:\transforms\connstrings.mytransform.config** to file **web.config**.
 - Apply the transform **c:\transforms\connstrings.mytransform.config** to file **app.config**.

-## Applying a Transform From a Different Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformfromadifferentdirectoryApplyingatransformfromadifferentdirectory}
+## Applying a transform from a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformfromadifferentdirectoryApplyingatransformfromadifferentdirectory}

 Given a package which has the structure: